saikotek/docs/pages/web_cloud/web_hosting/ssh_using_putty_on_windows/guide.en-asia.md

 |:---|
 | 1\.
 Open PuTTY.<br> 2\.
 Expand the node `SSH` under `Connection` in the `Category` tree.<br> 3\.
 Expand the node `Auth`.<br> 4\.
 Click `Credentials` to see the corresponding settings.<br> 5\.
 Click the button `Browse`{.action}.<br> 6\.
 Select the private key file (`keyfile.ppk`) from the folder in which you have saved it. |

-Navigate back to `Session`{.action} in the left-hand menu.
+Navigate back to `Session` in the left-hand menu.
 Enter the login credentials into the appropriate fields.

 ![putty](/pages/assets/screens/other/web-tools/putty/putty2.png){.thumbnail}